HAWAII WRITERS GUILD

 Michael Foley Michael Foley was born in London, England.
 He has worked as a stagehand and school teacher.
 His writing includes free lance research, poetry and memoir.
 His work has been published in Sightlines Journal of British Theatre Technicians, Resurgence magazine, Methuen’s Anthology of Theatre Verse and small press publications such as Trillium, Lookout and Fireweed.
 His poetry is collected in Watching the Egg Dance in the Pan and most recently, Hair of the Barista, available on Amazon.
 A second chapbook of poems written in Malaga, titled Beauty It Turns Out, is forthcoming; as is a larger collection of poems set in Hawaiʻi, One Good Ear.
 A memoir from his year as a stagehand in Stratford-Upon-Avon with the Royal Shakespeare Theatre, titled Tales From the Wings, continues to be a work in progress.
 He is a member of Na Kupuna O Kohala hula halau.

 Steven S. Foster After I served four years in the U.S. Air Force during the early ‘70’s, I yearned to be a writer.
 To accomplish my dream, I set out on a long journey.
 First, I worked as an aircraft welder at night to support my family, and fought a grueling battle to earn a BA degree in communications.
 This led to a stint in a smoke-filled newspaper office, and I sped through the fast lane in advertising.
 Later, I wrote numerous magazine articles and gave presentations in schools for nonprofit organizations.
 From there, I continued to refine the art of studying human behavior, and settled into a career in customer service.
 Through all this, I kept the photo of a bald eagle in flight on my desk with a quote from Langston Hughes.
 I still have the words in front of me that say, “Hold fast to dreams, for if dreams die, life is a broken-winged bird that cannot fly.”
 I hope this will be an inspiration for any creative thinker who aspires for more than the status quo.
 Since my retirement, I have published three novels, Spirit of an Eagle, Summer Passage of ’66 and Hawaii’s Last Beekeeper.
+Then in 2023, I published Hawai’i Tradewinds, a collection of short stories.
 All are available on Amazon here.
-You can also access my three short stories that are published in the editions of Literary Review -- War Butterfly (2nd edition), Escape to Tiki Cove (3rd edition), and the recently approved Rescue Divers (when it’s published in the 4th edition).
+You can also access my three short stories that are published in the editions of Literary Review -- War Butterfly (2nd edition), Escape to Tiki Cove (3rd edition), and Rescue Divers.

 David Fouts Blank paper has always had an effect on me.
 I want to write on it.
 I was raised in Indiana never traveling further than 40 miles from home until I joined the army in 1969.
 I was trained as an infantry/combat medic but was ever so fortunate to be sent to the Korean DMZ.
 My wife Linda and I moved to Alaska where we spent 26 great years.
 My three children, Henry, Monica, Cara were happily raised in the North country.
 I worked on a salmon seiner two years, 12 years in the Bush living in isolated Yupik Eskimo villages.
 And 12 years on the coast in some real beautiful country.
 All the time I was feeding the writing bug with what little excess time I had.
 In 03 we moved to Hawaii.
 My wife died in 2011.